I am an Assistant Professor in the Department of Humanities and Social Sciences, IIT Delhi, India.

 the interaction between the two.
 In addition to the research on sentence comprehension, I am also interested in reading processes in Hindi and Urdu.

-Upcoming Summer Workshop: The IIT Delhi HSS Linguistics Unit will conduct a 7 day workshop titled 'Experimental and Empirical Methods in Linguistics' from 9th July 2017 to 15th July 2017.
-More details to follow.
+- Upcoming Summer Workshop: The IIT Delhi HSS Linguistics Unit will conduct a 7 day workshop titled 'Experimental and Empirical Methods in Linguistics' from 9th July 2017 to 15th July 2017.
+For more details see here.